Aaron O'Connor: Stevenage

 He joined League Two side Stevenage on a one-month loan on 15 January 2016.
 He made his Stevenage debut the following day on 16 January 2016, playing 81 minutes in a 3–2 away loss against Plymouth Argyle.
 On 1 February 2016, he secured a permanent move to Stevenage after he had his contract cancelled by Forest Green by mutual consent.
 He was released by Stevenage in May 2016.

 Kettering Town

 O'Connor joined Kettering Town on 3 September 2016, and was voted the Fans' and Overall Player of the Year for the season 2017–18.

 Tamworth

 It was confirmed on 15 July 2020, that O'Connor had signed for Southern League Premier Division Central side Tamworth.
 He made his debut for Tamworth on 29 September 2020 in a 2–1 home victory over Barwell, coming on as a 78th minute substitute for Gerry McDonagh.

 Basford United

 O'Connor signed for Northern Premier League Premier Division side Basford United on 6 August 2021.

 Eastwood

 On 3 June 2023, O'Connor signed for Eastwood.

+Barwell

+O'Connor signed for newly relegated Northern Premier League Division One Midlands side Barwell on the 10 July 2026.